-Each player turn consists of the following steps:
+Each player turn consists of just two steps:

-- [1] Movement move units about the battlefield
+- [1] Movement move units about the battlefield - [2] Action units perform various actions (e.g. attack)

-- [2] Fighting attack with assault weapons

-- [3] Shooting attack with ranged weapons

 After the first player completes their turn, the second player starts their turn.
 When the second player completes their turn, the game round is over.